-In accordance with the definition of independence described in Principle 2 above, and the materiality thresholds set, Malcolm Jacques and Jeffry Myers are considered to be independent and are non-executive directors.
-John Byrne is not considered independent.
+In accordance with the definition of independence described in Principle 2 above, and the materiality thresholds set, Malcolm Jacques and Peter Littlewood are considered to be independent and are non-executive directors.
+Jeffry Myers ceased to be considered independent during 2020 as his time spent on executive work for the Company has significantly increased.

 The committee is currently chaired by Malcolm Jacques who is not chair of the Board.
 The committee has three members, two of whom are independent.
+Given the size and development stage of the Company, the Board believes the makeup of the audit Committee is appropriate.